 The judge in the case dismissed the charge on the stolen vehicle because the indictment handed down failed to mention that the car used was stolen.
 Watts’ lawyer also challenged the kidnapping charge, claiming that the indictment failed to state that Mrs. Van Note was being held for ransom or reward.
 I don’t know about you, but I consider kidnapping to mean being held against one’s will, not whether or not a ransom is asked for.

-On January 12th of 1963, after thirteen hours of deliberation, the jury of twelve men were unable to reach a verdict in his trial.
+On January 12, 1963, after thirteen hours of deliberation, the jury of twelve men was unable to reach a verdict in his trial.
 On April 8th, after a 4-day trial, the jury found Bobby Ray Watts innocent on the kidnapping charge.
 He was now a free man.
 A spokesman for the jury said that there was reasonable doubt that Mrs. Van Note had been forced to cross the state line into Nevada.

 I should point out that Bobby Ray Watts claimed that he was Jack the Stripper during this particular robbery, but appears not to have been charged with any of the other prior robberies, so either the police lacked the evidence tying him to those crimes or he was another copycat.
 Around the same time, another guy named Jack Wilkerson, who was also nicknamed Jack the Stripper, was arrested for a similar string of robberies in Chattanooga, Tennessee.
 And then there was the infamous Jack the Stripper murders in London between 1964 and 1965 that took the lives of six to eight women.